marczaku/103-csharp-structured/14-game-on/README.md

 - What if the number of matches that the player can maximally draw changes?
 - Can your game easily be changed?
 - Does your AI still work well?
+- What functions can you generalize to simplify your game code?

 ## Game 2: Tic, Tac, Toe (BONUS)